xjc1022-soda/Minesweeper-COMP2113/README.md

 Code requirements:
 1.Generation of random game sets or events
---we use random number to generate the map and randomly set the beginning point and destination 2.Data structures for storing game status
+--we use random number to generate the map and randomly set the beginning point, restarting point and destination 2.Data structures for storing game status
 --we use struct Position to store the current position of the player and store the position of heal_pack, beginning point and end point.
 3.Dynamic memory management